Argos (satellite system): Frequencies and data transfer

-Most use of the Argos System makes use of one way data transmission on 401.65 MHz using Argos 2.
+Most use of the Argos System makes use of one-way data transmission on 401.65 MHz using Argos 2.
 Each Argos platform features a unique 28-bit ID and the ability to transmit a short 3 to 31 byte message for each transmission.
 Each platform is restricted to a specified interval, such as every 60 seconds, allowing for a few hundred bytes total per satellite pass.
 This is enough to contain a couple elements of geographic coordinates or other sensor data.
 Argos 1 is no longer supported.
-An important capability of the Argos System is that it can determine transmitter position using Doppler shift on a single satellite.
-In order to do this accurately, approximately 4-6 transmissions are required in succession during a satellite pass.
+In order to determine transmitter position using Doppler shift on a single satellite accurately, approximately 4-6 transmissions are required in succession during a satellite pass.
 Accuracy can vary between several hundred meters to several kilometers.

-Newer versions of the Argos System, called Argos 3 and Argos 4, offer the most robust modulations, higher symbol rates, larger packet sizes, and interactive data capability.
-Some satellites feature Argos 3, with varying degrees of functionality.
-The Argos 3 system features a new downlink signal at 465.9875 MHz.
+The Argos 3 system uses a downlink signal at 465.9875 MHz.
 However, due to ground-based alarm system interference issues in the United States, the downlink was disabled on the NOAA-19 satellite.
 Other newer satellites still transmit on this frequency.
-The downlink contains date and time, Argos System satellite ephemeris data, and the downlink portion of the newer two-way communication link.
+The downlink contains date and time, Argos System satellite ephemeris data, and the downlink portion of the two-way communication link.

 Data collected from the Argos System is transmitted to the ground using two possible methods.
 If an Argos System ground receiving station is in view of the satellite while the transmitter is also in view, the data is transmitted and processed in near real time.
 If a ground station is not in view or operational, data is additionally transmitted from the satellite to one of several polar based ground stations.
-This can introduce additional delay in receiving messages.
+This introduces additional delay in receiving messages.

 Satellite constellation

-The Argos System is served by 7 polar orbiting satellites at an altitude of 850 km and completes a revolution around Earth approximately every 100 minutes.
+The Argos System is served by 9 polar orbiting satellites at an altitude of 850 km and completes a revolution around Earth approximately every 100 minutes.
 At a vantage point of 850 km, satellites cover approximately 5000 km2 of Earth.
 Each satellite was intended to be Sun-synchronous, with passes almost at the same solar time each day.
 Although, due to the age of some satellites, minor drifting does occur.

 Due to the satellite constellations polar orbit, 100% of the Earth is covered by the Argos System.
 Since pass overlap increase with latitude, the number of daily passes over a transmitter also increase with latitude.